zebzhao/Angular-QueryBuilder/README.md

 # Angular-QueryBuilder
-A modernized Angular 4+ query builder based on jquery QueryBuilder.
+A modernized Angular 4+ query builder based on jQuery QueryBuilder.
+Support for heavy customization with Angular components and provides a flexible way to handle custom data types.

 # Getting Started